Understand guideline and funding cycles

 Like most strategic grantmaking foundations, the MacArthur Foundation considers funding only those applications that closely match the topical, geographic, and funding criteria for a specific grantmaking strategy.

-We are also exploring new ways of understanding and addressing the complex and interconnected challenges faced by cities around the world, from violence to climate change, and how to plan, manage, and govern to address them.
+We are currently exploring new ways of understanding and addressing the complex and interconnected challenges faced by cities around the world, from violence to climate change, and how to plan, manage, and govern to address them.
 The Foundation’s exploration of a potential investment strategy focused on cities builds on decades of grantmaking in urban strategy and community and economic development in Chicago and the United States.

 What MacArthur Funds